 A number of seismic changes over the last fours years have brought Classic Media to where it is today.
 In 2006, the U.K.-based entertainment company Entertainment Rights acquired Classic Media, the home to properties such as Lassie, He-Man and Felix the Cat.
 The acquisition (for £107 million/$167 million) helped to plunge the publicly listed Entertainment Rights into a debt it never recovered from and on April 1, 2009, the company's U.S. and U.K. operations, together with its subsidiaries Classic Media and Big Idea, were acquired by Boomerang Media.
 Private equity firm GTCR, which was managed by Eric Ellenbogen and John Engleman, the original co-founders of Classic Media, backed the deal.
 The private equity fund promised £128 million ($200 million) of investment and took the company private again.
 Classic Media had turned a full circle, and now boasts an additional portfolio of treasured U.K. preschool classics, including Postman Pat.

-Fresh from a meeting about a new toy line, Blake, who joined the company in 2007 from HIT Entertainment, told License!
-Global, "There is a great energy in the company at the moment.
+, "There is a great energy in the company at the moment.
 The U.K. and U.S. businesses might look quite different, but putting the two portfolios together made absolute sense.
 And now we're in private ownership with private equity backing, we're free to work on our brands.
 We were profitable last year and will be again this year."
 Over a year since the acquisition, Classic Media has stability.

 A first priority was to identify which brands can be developed, where and how.
 "We are a talent management company and we have the best portfolio of characters outside the major studios," says Blake.
 "But because we are small and nimble, we can adopt different strategies for each brand."
 It's an approach she calls customized franchise management.
 "For each brand we identified where we can win," she says.